Ka Hale Moi

 No analysis available

-I searched for 'key card access', 'fob access', 'card reader', or similar terms and found none.
-The building appears to have keyed elevator entry and other security measures, but no explicit card/fob access system is described in the remarks.
+I searched for 'key card', 'fob', 'card reader', and similar terms and found none.
+The building has secured/keyed elevator entry and other security measures, but there is no explicit evidence of card/fob-based access in the public remarks.

 Multiple listings (at least six separate public remarks) explicitly mention building security: phrases include 'on-site management and security', 'security video, night patrol', and 'night patrol'.
 CURRENT MLS checkbox also lists SECGUA on 9/18 listings.
 Evidence is consistent across multiple agent remarks rather than a single copy/paste, so confidence is high that the building provides security guard/onsite security service.

-Multiple remarks explicitly reference night patrol/security patrol services for the building, indicating a patrolled building.
-This is direct evidence and supports high confidence.
+Several listings explicitly reference night patrol/security patrol services for the building, indicating a patrolled building.
+This direct language supports high confidence that security patrol exists.

 No analysis available